Skip to main content

 Measure Page load

-While the Performance Insights is an experimental feature of DevTools it focusses on page load time measurements.
-When doing a measurement we can also select to throttle both the network and the CPU which helps with measuring load times under different circumstances.
-The below screenshot shows the performance insight of my site using Network and CPU throttling (Slow 3g, 6x CPU reduction).
+While Performance Insights remains experimental, it focuses on page load time measurements.
+You can throttle both network and CPU when recording, which helps simulate load times under different conditions.
+The screenshot below shows my site’s performance insight with network and CPU throttling cranked up (Slow 3G, 6x CPU reduction).

 Throttled view